Cash-strapped PMC spending Rs 15.3 crore to buy students smartphones?

-Civic officials dub 7-year-old 'financial aid' scheme promising Rs 15,000-25,000 to students scoring above 80% in SSC and HSC exams a populist measure and demand it be restricted to needy students; politicians, however, are opposed to the move
+Pune civic officials dub 7-year-old 'financial aid' scheme promising Rs 15,000-25,000 to students scoring above 80% in SSC and HSC exams a populist measure

 The 7-year-old Pune Municipal Corporation (PMC) scheme to give financial aid between Rs 15,000 and Rs 25,000 to students scoring above 80% marks in the SSC and HSC exams has led to civic officials and politicians crossing swords.